StudentAid.gov: Your Guide to the Federal Student Aid Website

 - Estimated amount needed to pay off the loan

-You could also indicate that you’d like your consolidation delayed until your grace period expires.
-This is a nice option for recent grads who are planning ahead.
-You can delay consolidation between one and nine months.
+You could also indicate that you would like your consolidation delayed until your grace period expires.
+This is a good option to consider for recent grads, allowing you to delay consolidation for up to nine months.

-- Understand more about the program and how you might qualify to have the remaining balance on your loan forgiven after you have made 120 qualifying payments.
+- Understand more about the program and how you might qualify to have the remaining balance on your loan forgiven after making 120 qualifying payments.

 - Help you decide which form you should submit.